Public Transport

 Plan Melbourne identifies Hastings, Mornington and Rosebud as Major Activity centres and the Port of Hastings Industrial Precinct as being of state significance.

 The Shire’s Climate Emergency Plan sets a goal of net zero emissions by 2040.
-A key summit target is that by 2030, transport emissions will be reduced by 50% from 2018 levels.
+A key summit target is that by 2030, transport emissions will be reduced by 50 per cent from 2018 levels.
 The Shire is also developing an Integrated Transport Strategy which will rely on an accessible, frequent bus network to help alleviate transport disadvantage and reduce transport emissions across the Peninsula.

-There is significant support from key groups including the Committee for Greater Frankston, Committee for Mornington Peninsula, Port of Hastings, Township resident associations, Chambers of Commerce, the Department of Transport and Public Transport Victoria for both the electrification of the railway line and better provisioning of the bus network.
+There is significant support for both the electrification of the rail line and better provisions for the bus network from key groups including the Committee for Greater Frankston and Mornington Peninsula, the Port of Hastings, resident associations, Chambers of Commerce, the Department of Transport and Public Transport Victoria.

 Write to the Minster for Public Transport

-To assist us in pursuing public transport improvements across the Peninsula, we are asking the community to write to the Minister for Public Transport about the times you have been impacted by public transport on the Peninsula.
+To help us pursue public transport improvements for the Peninsula, we are asking you to write to the Minister for Public and Active Transport and share your experiences with public transport on the Peninsula.

-The following questions may help you in writing your own letter to the Minister.
+The following questions may help to inform your letter to the Minister:

-• What the proposed route improvements would mean to you?
+• What the planned cross-peninsula bus route would mean to you?

 • Would you be more likely to use buses if they were more frequent and reliable?